The Monarchy in Canada

 This unusual “sharing” of the British monarchy is not exclusive to Canada, however.
 About a dozen or so countries have a similar arrangement worked out with Britain’s monarch, notably Australia, Jamaica and New Zealand, as well as a few smaller island nations in the Caribbean and Pacific.
 At one time these countries were known as the dominions of the British Commonwealth, but in recent decades that term has fallen out of fashion and the Commonwealth has expanded into a much larger, more generic “make the world better” international organization featuring many member countries that have no links to the British crown — or even British history.
 Today, a country that shares the British crown is called a Commonwealth Realm.
 There are 15 in all.

 Queen Elizabeth prepares to address the Canadian parliament in 1977.

 The Monarchy’s Political Role in Canada

-Does the Queen have any power over Canada?
+Does the British king have any power over Canada?
 It’s a common question, but the answer is complicated.
-On the one hand, the Queen doesn’t do much.
-She visits Canada only rarely — once every three or four years at best — and when she does, her primary activities consist of cutting ribbons, shaking hands and smiling for photographers.
-On the other hand, the Canadian Constitution grants sweeping political powers to the Queen, declaring that “the executive government and authority of and over Canada” is vested in her.
-Among other things, she is said to be the head of Canada’s parliament and the commander-in-chief of the Canadian armed forces.
+On the one hand, the monarch doesn’t do much.
+During her long reign, Queen Elizabeth only visited Canada occasionally and when she did, she mainly just cut ribbons, shook hands and smiled for photographers.
+On the other hand, the Canadian Constitution grants sweeping political powers to “the Queen,” declaring that “the executive government and authority of and over Canada” is vested in her.
+Among other things, the monarch is said to be head of Canada’s parliament and the commander-in-chief of the Canadian armed forces.

-Formally, Queen Elizabeth II is described as being Canada’s head of state — a symbolic figure of political authority — but the prime minister is called the head of government — the actual ruler of the country.
+Formally, King Charles is described as being Canada’s head of state — a symbolic figure of political authority — but the prime minister is called the head of government — the actual ruler of the country.
 The Crown is often used as a synonym for the entire Canadian government itself, such as Crown-owned land or the Crown’s lawyers.